awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

  **I want to use a different Amazon S3 bucket or Amazon SNS topic than the ones I selected when I went through the on\-boarding process\.**

 When enrolling in the AWS Marketplace Commerce Analytics Service, you specified an Amazon S3 bucket and Amazon SNS topic\.
-The on\-boarding process configures your IAM permissions to allow the service access to only these specific resources, so if you want to use different resources, make a change to your policy document\.
-To modify your IAM policy:
+The onboarding process configures your IAM permissions to allow the service access to only these specific resources\.
+To use different resources, you need to modify your IAM policy:

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.